anpham6/squared/README.md

 ### ANDROID: Public System Methods

-You can use the "system.customize" method to change the default settings for the specific controls which are applied when a view is rendered.

 ```javascript
 squared.system.customize(build: number, widget: string, options: {}) // global attributes applied to specific views
 squared.system.addXmlNs(name: string, uri: string) // add global namespaces for third-party controls